NMillard/dapr-demo/DaprDemo/topics/Components.md

 That means, if you want to connect to a secret store and load sensitive configurations and data into your application, then you need a secrets management component.

-> Components are also referred to as "Component Resources" or simply "Resources".
+> Components are also sometimes referred to as "Component Resources" or simply "Resources".
+But note that a Dapr Resource is a broad
+> categorization.
 {style=note}

 ## Component location
-To use components, you'll need to tell the dapr sidecar that it should load a component resource from a component configuration file.
+To use components, you'll need to tell the Dapr sidecar that it should load a component resource from a component configuration file.

 Configuration files are written in yaml, and typically placed within a `.dapr` folder in your solution.
 Each project within the solution may also have its own `.dapr` folder.
 This is convenient when working with secrets locally.